Value Differences

 Moral Relativism

 Conversely, adhering to God’s moral code nurtures our virtue by aligning our behavior with his character.
-Embedding its principles in civil laws produces innovative modern cultures that promote universal human rights, freedom, dignity, equality, justice, and dynamism.
+Embedding its principles in civil law produces innovative modern cultures that promote universal human rights, freedom, dignity, equality, justice, and dynamism.

 Small God